Policosanol for cholesterol: the Cuban trials that no one could reproduce

 The independent replications

-Octacosanol-enriched policosanol supplements are also sold for endurance and recovery.
-The trials are small and inconsistent; the effect, if any, is smaller than that of caffeine, nitrate, or creatine.
+Octacosanol-enriched policosanol is also sold for endurance and recovery.
+Those trials are small and inconsistent, and any effect is plainly smaller than that of better-studied ergogenic aids such as caffeine, dietary nitrate, or creatine.
 There is no compelling efficacy case for athletic use.

 Sources